Ghoulboy78/Scarpet-edit/docs/Documentation.md

  - `/se walls <block> [sides] [replacement]` -> Creates walls on the sides specified around the selection, defaults to ony vertical walls (`xz`).
  - `/se outline <block> [replacement]` -> Outlines the selection with `<block>`.
- - `/se shape ...` -> Generates a shape centered arround the palyer.
+ - `/se shape ...` -> Generates a shape centered around the player.
 See brushes for all options and parameters.
  - `/se drain [radius]` -> Drains the liquid the player is standing on.
 By default, it does so on a given radius, but you can set that with the optional parameter.
 If you don't specify a radius and are standing in a seleciton, it will drain within the selection only.
 It supports the `-g` flag, try it!
- - `/se walls <block> [sides] [replacement]` -> Creates walls on the sides specified around the selection, defalts to ony vertical walls (`xz`).
+ - `/se walls <block> [sides] [replacement]` -> Creates walls on the sides specified around the selection, defaults to only vertical walls (`xz`).
  - `/se outline <block> [replacement]` -> Outlines the selection with `<block>`.
- - `/se shape ...` -> Generates a shape centered arround the palyer.
+ - `/se shape ...` -> Generates a shape centered around the player.
 See brushes for all options and parameters.
- - `/se angel [new|clear]` -> Angel block: click in mid air to place a (stone) block you can the build off.
+ - `/se angel [new|clear]` -> Angel block: click in mid-air to place a (stone) block you can the build off.
 Without arguments, it gives the player the item registered as angel block.
 With `new`, it will register the currently held item as angel block item.
 With `clear` clears the current angel block item; you will have to register a new one to use it.
  - `/se up <distance>` -> Teleports you up `<distance>` ammount of blocks.
 Places a block under you if there was nothing there, so you don't fall and can start building right away.